hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 ### Disks

-The `vsphere_virtual_machine` resource currently only supports standard VMDK-backed virtual disks - it does not support other special kinds of disk devices like RDM disks.
+The `vsphere_virtual_machine` resource currently only supports standard VMDK-backed virtual disks and RDM disks.

 Disks are managed by an arbitrary label supplied to the [`label`](#label) attribute of a [`disk` block](#disk-options).
 This is separate from the